naldallal/ITNE352-Project-Group-A10/README.md

 ## conclution
+This project is a client-server application that allows users to search for news headlines, view news sources, and explore detailed articles.
+It utilizes the NewsAPI.org API to fetch real-time news data.
+The application is built using Python and Tkinter for the graphical user interface.  \
-This project successfully demonstrates the integration of a client-server architecture with a user-friendly GUI and real-time data fetching from NewsAPI.org.
+All in all, this project successfully demonstrates the integration of a client-server architecture with a user-friendly GUI and real-time data fetching from NewsAPI.org.